 The aim of drug and alcohol education offered by the College will be to provide opportunities for students to develop their knowledge, understanding, skills and attitudes about drugs and alcohol to help them make healthy and informed choices.
-The College accepts that a large percentage of students are likely to have already experimented with or used illegal drugs.
-For these students a harm-minimisation approach which aims to ensure students know where the dangers lie, and how they can be avoided, is more effective than a "Just say no" approach.
+The College accepts that a large percentage of students are likely to have already experimented with or used illegal drugs and alcohol.
+For these students, a harm-minimisation approach which aims to ensure students know where the dangers lie, and how they can be avoided, is more effective than a "Just say no" approach.

-College staff should never suggest that the abuse of alcohol or the use of illegal recreational drugs is condoned but should enable students to make informed choices about drugs and alcohol, highlight the associated risks involved and inform them of appropriate support services.
+College staff should never suggest that the abuse of alcohol and over the counter medication, or the use of illegal recreational drugs is condoned but should enable students to make informed choices about drugs and alcohol, highlight the associated risks involved and inform them of appropriate support services.